-Once the Registry General receives the “Notice of Intended Marriage,” it will be published, including names and addresses, in any two of the island’s newspapers.
-Assuming that there is no formal objection, the registry will issue the license 15 days after receiving the notice.
-Airmailing your completed notice to Bermuda takes 6 to 10 days, so plan accordingly.
-The marriage license will be sent to you and will be valid for 3 months.
+Once the Registry General receives the “Notice of Intended Marriage,” it will be published, including names and addresses, in the island’s local newspaper.
+Assuming there is no formal objection, the registry will issue the license 15 days after receiving the notice, which will then be valid for three months.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.